 - High technology change

-- Tech-savvy industry operators don’t necessarily see rapid technology change as a disadvantage, but it does pose a threat to more traditional business owners.
-It forces the hand and operations of many owners to keep up with industry change and market demand for convenience.
+Tech-savvy industry operators don’t necessarily see rapid technology change as a disadvantage, but it does pose a threat to more traditional business owners.
+It forces many owners to change their strategies and operations to keep up with industry change and market demand for convenience.

 - High competition

-- This industry not only faces medium-high threat from new entrants and increased competition there, but also from the automation implemented by external operators like convenience stores, drug stores, and grocers who remain open late and offer automatic checkout for speed and convenience.
+This industry faces a medium-high threat not only from new entrants and increased competition but also from the automation implemented by external operators like convenience stores, drug stores, and grocers, which remain open late and offer automatic checkout for speed and convenience.

 Bottom Line

-As with any business, if you’re willing to put in the research, effort, time, and money, vending machines can be very profitable.
-Vending machines, though, depend on quantity for greater profit, so for a vending machine business to self-sustain, it needs to be characterized by a scaled-up fleet of machines, rather than just a few.
+As with any business, vending machines can be very profitable if you’re willing to put in the research, effort, time, and money.
+However, they depend on quantity for greater profit, so for a vending machine business to self-sustain, it needs a scaled-up fleet of machines rather than just a few.
 Aim for wins on location, customer access, a healthy profit margin, product variety, and machine volume, and you could be the next kingpin of the vending industry.